End of the British Mandate for Palestine

-The end of the British Mandate for Palestine was formally made by way of the Palestine bill of 29 April 1948.
-A public statement prepared by the Colonial and Foreign offices confirmed termination of British responsibility for the administration of Palestine from midnight on 14 May 1948.
+The end of the British Mandate for Palestine was formally made by way of the Palestine Act 1948 (11 & 12 Geo.
+6. c.
+27) of 29 April.
+A public statement prepared by the Colonial and Foreign Office confirmed termination of British responsibility for the administration of Palestine from midnight on 14 May 1948.

 Background

 Mandatory Palestine was created at the end of the First World War out of the dissolution of the Ottoman Empire.
 In 1920 Britain was awarded the mandate for Palestine by the League of Nations, to administer until such time as the territory was "able to stand alone".

-The 1939 White Paper provided for the establishment of an independent Palestinian state within 10 years.
+The White Paper of 1939 provided for the establishment of an independent Palestinian state within 10 years.
 As explained by Malcolm MacDonald to the 1939 meeting of the Permanent Mandates Commission it was not clear at that stage what form such a state would take.

-The February 1945 Yalta Conference agreed that arrangements would be made to provide for UN trusteeships for existing League Mandates.
+The February 1945 Yalta Conference agreed that arrangements would be made to provide for United Nations trusteeships for existing League Mandates.

 In July 1945, the Harrison Report was published, describing the conditions of the displaced persons camps in post-World War II Europe.

 In October 1945, then Foreign Secretary Bevin told the cabinet that Britain intended to turn over the Palestine problem to the UN except that Britain would be accused of evading its responsibilities if it did not first make some efforts of its own in resolving the situation.

 The League of Nations at its last meeting on 18 April 1946 agreed to liquidate and transfer all of its assets to the UN.
 The assembly also passed a resolution approving and welcoming the intention of the British government to grant independence to Transjordan.

 The report of the Anglo-American Committee of Inquiry was published 20 April 1946.

 That part of the mandate in respect of Transjordan legally ended on 17 June 1946 with the ratification of the Treaty of London.

 In July 1946, a committee created to establish how the Anglo-American proposals would be implemented proposed the Morrison–Grady Plan.

 Following the failure of the 1946–1947 London Conference on Palestine, at which the United States refused to support the British leading to both the Morrison–Grady Plan and the Bevin Plan being rejected by all parties, the British decided to refer the question to the UN on 14 February 1947.

 The United Nations Special Committee on Palestine (UNSCOP) was created on 15 May 1947, reported on 3 September 1947 and on 29 November 1947, the United Nations Partition Plan for Palestine was passed.
 It recommended that the Mandate terminate as soon as possible and not later than 1 August 1948.

 Two weeks later, on 11 December, Colonial Secretary Arthur Creech Jones announced that the British Mandate would terminate on 15 May 1948.